 How to Report:

-- Seek out the person in charge.
-You should approach
+- If at the ballroom and in the moment, seek out the person in charge.
+You may approach

 - the event organizer at dances

 - an instructor at classes

 - the bar/cafe manager